 Both carriers feature excellent, well sourced wine and food choices.
-Virgin Atlantic has an on board bar, which is very tough to contend against, creating real separation in the business class cabin and a very swanky setting.
-If pressed, I tend to feel that I've had better, more memorable meals on British Airways.
-On our most recent flight there was a delicious mix of options, with inventive, restaurant inspired food and very bold flavors.
+Virgin Atlantic has an on board bar, which is very tough to contend against, creating real separation in the business class cabin and a very swanky setting, if not just a bit of novelty.
+If pressed, we tend to feel that we've had better, more memorable meals on British Airways, which focus on very bold flavors that hold up at altitude with less ability to smell and taste.
 A must at 30,000 feet.
 Couple that with the best wine I've ever had on a plane, The Carmel Road Pinot Noir, and I'm going to give British Airways a W here.
 If sitting at a bar on an airplane sounds like a thrilling, fun experience as a solo traveler, or a couple, you'd be right, and in this instance, you can't beat Virgin Atlantic for that.
 Food and drinks overall, British Airways though.

 Winner: British Airways

 Laura correctly reminds me that business class is mostly about the bed.
 It's the main reason that those extra miles or dollars are justified.
 I do believe that service, and a feeling of exclusivity and luxury go a long way in further enhancing a flight.
 I've had hit or miss service with both airlines, but I've also had some of my happiest flying memories with them as well.
 It's for that reason I'm going to waive the Swiss flag of neutrality, thanking both airlines for continuing to create intelligent, service oriented and seasoned crews.
 I also just don't want either airline to spit in my food.
 I travel a lot!